-Canning vegetables are a part of living off the grid, sooner or later all people who live off the grid or in a homestead will start canning vegetables.
+Canning vegetables are a part of living off the grid, sooner or later all people who live off the grid or on a homestead will start canning vegetables.
 The best part about canning vegetables is that it is relatively cheap and you can easily make a large stockpile of canned vegetables.
 Although buying canned vegetables is not that expensive but if your main goal is to be self-reliant then it is a good idea to start canning vegetables.

 If you want to can vegetables then my personal recommendation is to use 32 oz wide mouth jars that also come with lids and bands Click here to check it out on Amazon.com

-In addition to this, you also have to consider what your ultimate goal is with canned vegetables, if you want to have canned vegetables to supplement your diet then choose vegetables which are good for this goal.
+In addition to this, you also have to consider what your ultimate goal is with canned vegetables, if you want to have canned vegetables to supplement your diet then choose vegetables that are good for this goal.
 On the other hand, if you want to mostly eat canned vegetables during the winter then it is a good idea to can vegetables that have a lot of calories for more information check out my recent article Highest calorie garden crops ( Top 24 ).

-One of the best vegetables for canning are tomatoes, not only they have a long shelf life if they are canned but they also tend to grow fairly fast.
+One of the best vegetables for canning are tomatoes, not only do they have a long shelf life if they are canned but they also tend to grow fairly fast.
 Most people who are new to growing vegetables and canning will start with tomatoes, mostly because this vegetable is extremely easy to grow and requires little maintenance.
 For the most part, you will have a fairly easy time canning and growing cherry tomatoes.

 After tomatoes, peppers are the second-best vegetables for canning.
 Growing peppers is extremely similar to growing tomatoes, they do not need a lot of maintenance and if you water them properly you will have no problem growing fairly large peppers.
 Some people will can peppers separately, while others combine them with other vegetables like cabbages, which I do highly recommend you to try.